Jason von Halle

 How should I prepare for a session?

-This is up to you.
-I always find it helpful to spend some time in meditation or contemplation prior to a 1:1 session.
+This will depend on what feels good and supportive to you.
+I find it helpful to spend some time in meditation or contemplation prior to a 1:1 session.
 If you are new to the Realization Process, it may be helpful to read through this website and perhaps explore some of the resources under the "Resources" tab above (or just click here).
 Additionally, having a sense of your goals with regards to healing and development can be helpful, but is also something that we can inquire into and clarify together.

 Do I have to have experience with the Realization Process to work with you?

 No, absolutely not.
-With clients who are new to the Realization Process, we will likely begin our work together by exploring some of the main Realization Process exercises.
+With clients who are new to the Realization Process, we will likely begin by exploring some of the main Realization Process exercises.
 These provide an important foundation, and from there our work together can take many directions.

 What is your cancellation policy?